The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Discussion

 \subsubsection{Filament Thermal Structure and Size}

-We compare our results to those of \citet{ramsoy2021rivers}, who used an AMR simulation to study the properties of an intergalactic filament feeding the progenitor of a MW-mass halo ($\Mv\sim 10^{11.5}\msun$ at $z=0$).
-While they examined the filament in the redshift interval $z\sim (3.5-8)$, their main analysis focused on $z\sim 4$ as ours does, and many of their results are similar to ours.
+We compare our results with those of \citet{ramsoy2021rivers}, who used an AMR simulation to study the properties of an intergalactic filament that feeds the progenitor of a MW-mass halo ($\Mv\sim 10^{11.5}\msun$ at $z=0$).
+While they examined the filament in the redshift interval $z\sim (3.5-8)$, their main analysis focused on $z\sim 4$ as ours, and many of their results are similar to ours.
 They too find that the filament is surrounded by a cylindrical accretion shock and embedded in an intergalactic sheet with a planar accretion shock.
 The filament density in their simulation is well fit by the profile of an infinite, self-gravitating, isothermal cylinder, out to the radius where the sheet begins dominating the mass distribution.
-This was true for both the gas and the dark matter.
-Finally, similar to our results, their filaments were characterised by a quadrupolar vorticity structure with a weak radial dependence inside the filament shock-radius.
+This was true for both gas and dark matter.
+Finally, similar to our results, their filaments were characterised by a quadrupolar vorticity structure with a weak radial dependence inside the filament shock radius.